 Vermont’s small size and little traveled roads make it super for a family driving trip, and October brings leaf peepers to view nature’s annual display of autumn colors.
 The northern part of Vermont is remote enough to never crowd.
 Of course, you’ll need more than colorful leaves to keep the kids entertained, so I’ve suggested stops that provide a variety of more active pursuits.

 Burlington is a fine spot to start your trip, as it is easy to reach via Interstate 89.
 Additionally, its small airport is well served by budget airline Jet Blue and it is about as pleasant as an airport can be.
+It’s an easy place to rent a car for your family New England road trip.
 Your road trip will take you across the Northeast Kingdom, Vermont’s most rural region, known for its unspoiled beauty.
 The entire drive form Burlington to St. Johnsbury is only 76 miles, so you will have plenty of time to get out and enjoy the scenery.

 If your quest for charm has not been satiated, head across the state line to Hanover, New Hampshire, home to Dartmouth College.
 Your children will enjoy seeing more of this area that is just across the state line from Hanover: Norwich, Vermont.